 The Summer School is conducted by Atlanta University with Morehouse College, Spelman College, Atlanta University School of Social Work, Clark College, Morris Brown College, and Gammon Theological Seminary affiliated.
 Graduate students from approved colleges and universities may through summer school courses earn credit toward the master's degree.
-For further information, write the Registrar.
+In view of the emergency created by the war, the Summer School will operate during the summer of 1942 on a two-session plan of five weeks each, thereby making a session of ten weeks.
+For further information write the Registrar.